 For instance, strategists tend to apply learnings from one product lifecycle to the next.
 Or what seems to benefit one customer may also benefit the next.
 And so on.

 There is never an end to learning.
 This is the preception behind lifelong learning.

 As mentioned, the figure above shows you that The Venture Wheel™ consists of two types of elements: Mastery and Maturity.
 Mastery (left) requires business acumen to understand how a company makes money and achieves its goals and objectives.
 The Maturity elements are lifecycles: each follows a typical growth pattern, like the diffusion of innovations (Rogers, 1962) or S-curves.

 In fact, each Carousel is an S-curve by itself.
 And they are interconnected, meaning that if, for instance, the customer lifecycle is maturing, the product lifecycle will too.
 In other words, if we are experiencing a decrease in customer retention, this may indicate that our products are no longer relevant to them.

 Please be aware that progress, while reflecting on the learnings, has many hats, for instance, what we need to do to overcome a crisis, or to increase relevance (effectiveness), to reduce cost (excellence), raise productivity (efficiency), or to let go and do better things (antifragile).

-Now, let’s have a look at the circular layout of the Venture Wheel.
+Now, let’s have a look at the composition of the ROUNDMAP.